Table of Contents

-See how easy that is?
-No sweat.
-With this tidbit of knowledge and a phone calculator, you’ll be on your way to coffee brewing like never before.
+With these tidbits of knowledge and a phone calculator, you’ll be on your way to coffee brewing like never before.
 Just make sure you have a reliable way of measuring the mass of your coffee and water.

 Good luck and happy brewing!